Operation Gibraltar: Ghaznavi Force

-The Ghaznavi Force (Urdu:غزنوی فورس), named after famous Muslim invader Mahmud of Ghazni, was an auxiliary Special Operations unit formed by the Pakistan Army as part of Operation Gibraltar in 1965 to infiltrate Jammu and Kashmir in the hopes of provoking a local revolt against the Indian regime there.
+The Ghaznavi Force (Urdu:غزنوی فورس), named after Mahmud of Ghazni of the Ghaznavid Empire, was an auxiliary Special Operations unit formed by the Pakistan Army as part of Operation Gibraltar in 1965 to infiltrate Jammu and Kashmir in the hopes of provoking a local revolt against the Indian regime there.
 It had a strength of approximately 200 and was composed of regular soldiers of the Azad Kashmir Regular Force and commandos from the Pakistani Special Service Group.
 Its commander was decorated officer Major Malik Munawar Khan Awan SJ.

-The Ghaznavi Force was one of 10 units, each named after a historic Muslim leader, to be assembled for the operation by the Pakistan Army.
+The Ghaznavi Force was one of 10 units to be assembled for the operation by the Pakistan Army.
 It infiltrated Jammu and Kashmir in July 1965 to operate in the Poonch-Rajuri area.
 It was resupplied with ammunition dropped from Pakistan Air Force planes.
 Towards the end of August, most infiltrators had been found, captured or killed.
 Those that survived were asked to pull back when India attacked Lahore.